top of page

 Responding to theatre doyen Kuo Pao Kun’s Silly Little Girl and The Funny Old Tree, POPPY follows the story of a teenage environmentalist in present-day Singapore.
 It combines interactive elements, animation, Instagram, Telegram, camera wizardry and live performance to tell a re-imagined tale about loss and the fight to protect what you love.

-This live-streamed performance is the first of a long-running advocacy project that hopes to engage young people (ages 14-18) in climate-focused narratives.
-It can be performed in English, or Mandarin.
-This performance will be hosted on Zoom and Telegram.
+This live-streamed performance is a long-running advocacy project that hopes to engage young people (ages 14-18) in climate-focused narratives.
+It can be performed in English, or Mandarin and hosted on Zoom and Telegram.

-Ang Xiao Ting, FERRY, Zoea Tania Chen, Jon Chan, Joey Cheng, Kuo Jian Hong, Mary Bernadette Lee, Sim Shao Jean, Woo E-hui, Third Street Studio (EL), Edit & Play (CL)
+Ang Xiao Ting, FERRY, Zoea Tania Chen, Jon Chan, Kuo Jian Hong, Mary Bernadette Lee, Sim Shao Jean, Woo E-hui, Third Street Studio (EL), Edit & Play (CL)

 Ang Xiao Ting, Masturah Oli (EL), Ng Mun Poh (CL), Tan Beng Chiak